isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

            # "reservations-in-subnet" and "reservations-out-of-pool"
            # parameters.
            # "reservation-mode": "global",
-           # Specify if server should lookup global reservations.
+           # Specify if the server should lookup global reservations.
            "reservations-global": true,
-           # Specify if server should lookup in-subnet reservations.
+           # Specify if the server should lookup in-subnet reservations.
            "reservations-in-subnet": false,
-           # Specify if server can assume that all reserved addresses
+           # Specify if the server can assume that all reserved addresses
            # are out-of-pool.
            "reservations-out-of-pool": false,
            "pools": [ { "pool": "2001:db8:1::-2001:db8:1::100" } ]